Department of Decision and System Sciences

-New Major to Prepare Students for Jobs in Machine Learning: Saint Joseph’s University launched a new undergraduate major in machine learning for business applications this fall, focusing on the study of computer algorithms that improve through experience.
+Saint Joseph’s University offers an undergraduate major (and minor) in Machine Learning/Artifical Intelligence, focusing on the study of computer algorithms that improve through experience.
 According to a study conducted by Indeed.com, machine learning engineer jobs grew 344% from 2015-2018, with an average base annual salary of $148,000.

-How a Saint Joseph's Education Started One Alum on the Path to Becoming an Entrepreneur: Kyle Chalmers '17 discusses how double majoring in economics and decision and system sciences prepared him for the world of entrepreneurship.
+Kyle Chalmers '17 discusses how double majoring in Economics and Business Intelligence and Analytics prepared him for the world of entrepreneurship.

-Ethical Data Is the Only Data: SJU’s Approach to Data Ethics in Business: Ethics is at the center of Saint Joseph's business intelligence students’ curriculum.
+Ethics is at the center of Saint Joseph's Business Intelligence and Analytics students’ curriculum.
 Students within the business school take three ethics-based courses: Introduction to Information Systems, Business Statistics and Business Analytics.

 I attribute my progress from being an intern to an analytics specialist in just under two years solely to the academic education I received during the course of my program.
 The courses covered relevant topics and dynamic changes happening within organizations and markets, better preparing me to step into the real world."